-Bridging Loans, in many ways, follow exactly the same processing route as a mortgage and are often referred to in the loan paperwork as a “mortgage”.
+Bridging, in many ways, follows exactly the same processing route as a mortgage and is often referred to in the loan paperwork as a “mortgage”.

 - Bridging Loans can be arranged on all types of buildings and land, whatever the condition.
 Mortgages are generally arranged on habitable property and cannot be used for land purchases.